Atom Learning logo

 The verbal reasoning paper and the non-verbal reasoning/spatial reasoning paper are equally weighted.
 The standardised scores from each paper are added together to create your child’s overall 11 plus score.
 The maximum score your child could achieve is 282.

-Your child’s results will be emailed to you on Friday 11th October 2024.
+Your child’s results will be emailed to you in October 2025.
 If your child meets your target school’s qualifying standard, you can then apply for a place for that school on your common application form (CAF).

 The pass mark for the Lincolnshire 11 plus can’t be decided until after the tests.
 The grammar schools usually select children working within the top 25% of their year group, so the top 25% depends on the scores achieved by the cohort.
 However, as a guide, children who achieve a total standardised score of 220 or above are likely to be working within this range based on national data.